 - Write a one- to two-page proposal for your internship and its goals.
-Download the internship proposal template and fill in the required information.
+Download the internship proposal template (attached below) and fill in the required information.
 Your proposal must include the name of the firm sponsoring the internship (including address, phone number, a contact email, and a fax number), the start and end dates of the internship, a description of your position and duties, and a discussion of how the internship will benefit you both academically and professionally.

 - Submit your proposal to the faculty supervisor for the internship and to the director of your master's studies program for his/her approval.
 Copy the M.A. program assistant on emails relating to this.

 - Provide the M.A. program assistant for your program with a copy of your offer letter from the firm sponsoring your internship.
 Your offer letter must include the start and end dates for your internship, a short description of your responsibilities as an intern, the location where you will be working, and your total weekly hours.

 - Once your proposal has been approved, the M.A. program assistant can work with you to finalize your enrollment in ECON 799.

 CPT is only available for the summer between the first and second year of the master's programs.
 International students must do the following in order to use CPT time for a summer internship:

 - Follow the steps outlined above for enrolling in ECON 799.

 - Read and complete the steps listed at Duke Visa Services, including (a) filling out your portion of the CPT application form and (b) receipt of an offer letter with specific start and end dates, your responsibilities as an intern, the location where you will be working, and total weekly hours.